ashakhatri007/CeptreDocs/pages/Examples/Freedom.md

     - At: Thomas (Element) is in room L2 (Rooms).

 In the end you should be able to read this rule as:
-If Thomas is in room L and room L and room L2 are adjacent, then you can move Thomas to room L2.
+If Thomas is in room L, room L and room L2 are adjacent, then you can move Thomas to room L2.
 The remove box of the first condition should be checked, which should remove Thomas from the original room (as he cannot be in two rooms at the same time)

-4.***Pick up golden key*** - This rule is very simliar to the one in the first one, the only difference being that the key is in a different room.
+4.***Pick up golden key*** - This rule is very similar to the one in the first one, the only difference being that the key is in a different room.
 It requires two Conditions:

     - At: Thomas (Element) is in the master bedroom (Rooms).